Fully computable a posteriori error bounds for eigenfunctions: Numerical examples

-Figure~\ref{fi:squareH1} presents the results for the directed distance measured in the energy norm.
-It compares bounds (i), (iv), and (v) with the exact directed distance $\Delta(E_K,\hE_K)$ for the first four clusters on a sequence of uniformly refined meshes.
-The results confirm the optimal convergence rate of the bound \eqref{eq:Deltaest} and show high accuracy of the iteratively improved bounds on sufficiently fine meshes.
-Figure~\ref{fi:squareL2} presents similar results for the $L^2$ norm.
-The suboptimal convergence rate of \eqref{eq:deltaest} and the optimal rate of \eqref{eq:l2_norm_optimal} and the iteratively improved bound are observed.
+The convergence behavior of computed bounds from Algorithm I on a sequence of uniformly refined meshes, when applied to the exact directed distances of the four leading clusters, is shown in Figures~\ref{fi:squareH1} and \ref{fi:squareL2}.
+Particularly, the results confirm the expected optimal convergence rate $O(h)$ of the estimate \eqref{eq:Deltaest}, the convergence rate $O(h^2)$ of $\delta_b(E_K,\hE_K)$, and the sub-optimal rate $O(h)$ of the bound \eqref{eq:Deltaest_b}.

+The corresponding indices of effectivity $\IndEff{\delta}$, for the the estimates computed by both algorithms are listed in Table~\ref{tab:square_domain_effectivity_index} and Table~\ref{table:index_residual_err_unit_square}.
+The estimate by Algorithm II provides impressively sharp bounds for the error of approximate eigenfunctions.
+Observed from the effectivity index, we can see that the estimate from Algorithm II on $\delta_b$ has an optimal convergence rate as $O(h^2)$.

+Note that the estimate computed by Algorithm I only utilizes the Rayleigh quotient of the approximate eigenfunction, while Algorithm II takes advantage of the residual error estimation along with the flux constructed by solving variational equations.
+The high precision of bounds on $\delta_a$ and $\tilde{\delta}$ based on Theorem \ref{thm:extension-davis-kahan-for-delta-b} may be attributed to the relations \eqref{eq:a_by_b} and \eqref{eq:est-tilde-delta-by-delta-b}, which come from the fundamental relation in \eqref{eq:fundamental-relation-between-eigenfunction-and-eigenvalue}.
+The a priori error estimates with the finite element projection can also help to obtain sharp estimates of $\delta_a$ and $\tilde{\delta}$ achieving effectivity indices almost one.
+This approach will be investigated in our subsequent paper.
+See also the discussion in preprint \cite[\S 6]{liu-Vejchodsky-arxiv-v1}.

+Note that all bounds in this and in the following sections are computed in the floating-point arithmetic, and the influence of rounding errors is not taken into account.
+However, if needed, mathematically rigorous estimates could be obtained by employing the interval arithmetic \cite{moore2009introduction}.

+\begin{remark} Error estimates of eigenfunctions for the Dirichlet Laplacian in the square domain are well discussed in the existing literature.
+For example, in \cite{CanDusMadStaVoh2017}, a computable estimate for the error in eigenfunctions is provided by solving an auxiliary problem and considering estimates of the residual, which are also used in Algorithm II.
+Note that paper \cite{CanDusMadStaVoh2017} measures the error of eigenfunctions with a different distance.
+Let us define the distance $\overline{\delta}(E, \hE )$ by